Chief Talent Development Officer, Global Leadership & Learning Institute

 Today, he embraces the idea of continual learning, self-assessment and character development.
 Dr. Bolwell’s leadership philosophy, which he regularly expresses in speeches, videos, tweets and his blog, Straight Talk for Oncology Times, stresses the importance of empathy, individual relationships, trust, honesty, listening to others, and having the courage to take a stand for your principles.

 Dr. Bolwell, an expert in bone marrow transplantation, lymphoma and other hematologic malignancies, will continue to supervise Cleveland Clinic’s cancer treatment and research efforts.
 The program encompasses more than 250 cancer specialists and annually serves more than 28,000 patients.
-Cleveland Clinic Cancer Center is ranked as one of the nation's top cancer programs in the nation by U.S. News & World Report.
+Cleveland Clinic's Cancer Program is nationally ranked for its expertise and care.